-Every student at The Open School has an adviser (a staff advocate) chosen by the student.
-This adviser works alongside the student, building a relationship with him, delving into her passions, guiding him through the democratic processes and possibilities of The Open School, and more.
-The adviser will also play an integral role in the diploma process, and as the student becomes ready to begin the process, he/she will work closely with the adviser to develop a personalized plan, which will be fully customizable and flexible to fit the student’s unique journey.
+Every student at The Open School pursuing a diploma has an adviser (a staff advocate) chosen by the student.
+The adviser will plays an integral role in the diploma process, and as the student becomes ready to begin the process, he/she will work closely with the adviser to develop a personalized plan, which will be fully customizable and flexible to fit the student’s unique journey.

 The Open School Diploma Program is a two-year program and consists of three parts:

 Eligibility for the Diploma Program includes the following:

 Inspired by rites of passage seen in cultures around the world, the Passages are the final phase of The Open School program in which each student demonstrates readiness to transition to adulthood by completing a series of unique experiences that are linked to the student’s interests, passions, and talents.
 The Passages are personally challenging projects developed and completed by each student to show their ability to apply skills in the real world.
 This is a minimum two-year program, and is mandatory for any student seeking a diploma from The Open School.
 In each year of their Passages, students must successfully complete an experience in each of the THREE passage areas.
 That means that a total of at least SIX passages will be successfully completed by graduation.